codelearn-org/android-tutorial-views/lift-app-challenge/_http_requests.html.md

 ## Executing HTTP requests
 In this level, your task is to send different types HTTP requests to the Codelearn Test API and handle the response appropriately.
+We will be submitting and updating carpool data and deleting a carpool enitity to the API endpoint.

 ###Carpool creation API
 The Codelearn LiftApp API endpoint for submitting the carpool data is available at: